The stiction test for BMW motorcycle telescopic forks

 The first test for stiction

 The first test for stiction is very easy but takes two persons.
 Take the bike off of the stand.
 Grab the front brake, push forward, which compresses the fork, then gently release the brake.
 The front end will telescope in and out.
-The fork springs try to return it to a common place.
-While holding the front brake push down and let it return.
+The fork springs try to return it to a commonplace.
 You need a way to mark that return spot.
-Your helper can use a tape to measure the length of the rubber boot or gator.
+Your helper can use a tape measure to measure the length of the rubber boot or gator.
 Now pull up and backward, which extends the fork springs, and let it return.
 Again measure the gator length.
-It should return to the same spot, no matter if you are compressing the forks or pulling up on them.
+It should return to the same spot, no matter if you are compressing the forks or pulling up.
 The difference in length should be less than 1/2″ or 15 mm.
-If it is in the range of 1″ or more the problem is serious enough to need correction.
-I have seen them stick wherever one stops it.
+If it is in the range of 1″ or more, the problem is serious enough to need correction.
+I have seen them stick so badly that is it stops anyplace.

-This can best be done on bikes without fairings.
+This is more easily done on bikes without fairings.
 A few fairings will allow this test.
 Find a fairly smooth straight road without traffic.
 Take it up to about 30-50 mph, 50-80 km/h.
 Reach down with your left hand and grab the gator.
-Squeeze it just above the lower leg casting onto the tube itself.
+Squeeze it just above the lower leg, casting and onto the fork tube.
 Your hand is now located on the fork tube to sense the lower leg coming up and going down.

 A normally operating fork will just about never stop bouncing.
 It will seem as if the lower leg is very busy.
-It might move 1/8″ to 1/2,” but the important thing is that it is constantly moving up and down.
+It might move 1/8″ to 1/2,” but the important thing is that it is continually moving up and down.
 It is maybe better described as a vibration.
-If it only moves about once every 1/2 or 1 second and moves a bit more distance, maybe 1/2″ to 1″ then that is stiction.
-If it seldom moves more than once in a few seconds and always moves an inch, or more, that is serious stiction.
+If it only moves about once every 1/2 or 1 second and moves a bit more distance, maybe 1/2″ to 1″, then that is stiction.
+If it seldom moves more than once in a few seconds and always moves an inch, or more, that is a serious amount of stiction.